On average, over the past 4 years:

 - There are many limitations to consider when you look at these numbers.
 These rates only measure a small group of students, only including full-time students trying to earn a degree/certificate who started in the fall semester and haven’t attended college before.

-- The first-time, full-time students in the study only represent 17% of all students enrolled at Schoolcraft College in fall of 2015.
+- The first-time, full-time students in the study only represent 21% of all students enrolled at Schoolcraft College in fall of 2010 (the most recent student cohort in the graduation rate calculation, per the federal government requirements).

 - Federal government regulations require graduation rates and transfer rates to be calculated this way so all colleges do it consistently, allowing you to make comparisons about performance.